brodenbeck/github-getter/README.md

 * Showing just a few repositories when a user searches might help to reduce the cognitive load on the user.
 For example, I would only show five repository cards to begin with, adding a "Show More" button to load the remaining repositories.
 Seeing up to 100 cards can be overwhelming for the user.

 * A fade-in/out or scroll-down/up effect could be added when toggling the card details to improve the user's interaction with the application.

+### Accessibility

+In future implementations, I would like to add accessibility support including aria labelling, alt tags, etc. The current implementation is, unfortunately, not highly accessible.

+### Documentation

+Method, class, and general documentation should be added to improve maintainability.

+### Testing

+Utilizing a framework to test API endpoints, services, and component rendering would help solidify code integrity.